Krien/NVMeBenchmarks/artifacts/artifact_evaluation.md

 For each evaluation we show how to reproduce the results and where the data is stored of the evaluation (will be overwritten if you evaluate).

 All plots are available in `./artifact_plots.ipynb`.
 The plot name should match the section headers of the artifact steps.
+Note that all steps in the notebook NEED to be done in order.

 We recommend running all experiments with `nohup` as they can take a while.